tylertian123/pyryver/docs/intro.rst

 In fact, you would expect the chat's **JID** here, since the websocket system uses JIDs to refer to chats.
 Using this information, we can complete our terrible little bot:

 .. note::
-   The reason for the separate IDs is because the "ratatoskr" chat system appears to be built on XMPP, which uses these "JabberID"s to refer to users and groups
+   The reason for the separate IDs is because the "ratatoskr" chat system appears to be built on XMPP, which uses these "JabberID"s to refer to users and groups.

 .. literalinclude:: _snippets/quickstart5.py
    :language: python3